bandlab/Guide/getting_started.md

 The Chew Guide will help you get started on the Chew platform - as well as helping you create your first event, choose your streaming kit and set up an encoder.
 To make things easier, everything in the Guide is split into 4 categories.
 You can read up on as little or as much as you need to get started on Chew!

-For questions and or support requests, don't forget we're always here to help!
+For questions and/or support requests, we're always here to help!
 Just [get in touch](http://chew.tv/guide/help_and_support).

 ## Terms